S^2-Transformer for Mask-Aware Hyperspectral Image Reconstruction: Related Work

 Different from the prior efforts, in this work, our proposed method is inspired by observing the physical encoding process of the CASSI.
 We attribute the reconstruction difficulty into two types of data loss and present the solutions respectively.
 For the \textit{entangled data loss}, we systematically explore both spatial and spectral attentions under a unified structure.
-We uncover the distinct functionalities of spatial and spectral attention under the best-performed attention arrangement.
-For the \textit{masked data loss}, we introduce a mask-aware learning strategy, which identifies among spatial regions from the data uncertainty perspective of view.
-The theoretical discussion for the proposed strategy is provided.
+We uncover the distinct functionalities of spatial and spectral attention under the best-performed attention arrangement. {For the masked data loss, different from existing works~\cite{cai2022mask,hu2022hdnet,wang2021new,wang2022modeling,wang2023cooperative} that mainly adopt $\ell_1$ or $\ell_2$ loss for reconstruction, we identify and take advantage of the optical-induced data uncertainty in a pixel-wise manner by adaptively emphasizing the masked pixels during training.
+We theoretically and empirically present the convergence tendencies of the proposed learning strategy upon both mask and unmasked regions.
+Notably, mask-aware learning brings consistent performance boost when applied on different reconstruction backbones.
+It is worth noting that adopting physical mask to encode signal widely exists in snapshot compressive imaging systems beyond CASSI, such as Hyperspectral compressive sensing imager~\cite{yang2015compressive}, random modulation imaging~\cite{gehm2007single}, CACTI~\cite{wang2022spatial,wu2023adaptive}.
+Besides, (2) mask encoding has been shown theoretically associated with the performance of SCI syetems~\cite{zhao2023theoretical}.
+Orthogonal to previous mask-oriented works, we hope this work can inspire future works from the perspective of the loss function design.}

+Notably, the most recent hyperspectral reconstruction techniques are focusing on visible wavelengths such as 400 - 700 nm.
+This is mainly due to the limited available public data.
+For example, the real data that can be used to evaluate different algorithms for CASSI reconstruction was captured and released to the public in 2020~\cite{Meng20ECCV_TSAnet}.
+At this time, we believe that finding an efficient algorithm is important for the visible wavelengths.
+Plus, from the optics perspective, it is practical and important to first design SCI systems in the visible bandwidth and then further explore SCI in more challenging light conditions.